Italy - Factors to watch on July 25

 Amos Genish, a top executive at French media giant Vivendi, will be appointed General Manager at Telecom Italia, a source close to the matter said on Monday.

-Vivendi's pay TV unit Canal+ has proposed to Telecom Italia the creation of a joint venture to acquire audiovisual rights and to produce films and TV series, a source familiar with the situation told Reuters on Monday.
+Vivendi's pay TV unit Canal+ has proposed to Telecom Italia the creation of a joint venture to acquire audiovisual rights and to produce films and TV series, a source familiar with the situation told Reuters on Monday. (*) It's been weeks that Italy's government is again looking at the possibility of creating a single entity to manage the country's telecoms infrastructure assets, Il Sole 24 Ore said.

 The Italian eyewear group is on track to meet full-year targets and win regulatory approval for its planned merger with France's Essilor, it said on Monday, after its first-half underlying operating profit came in just ahead of forecasts.

-Luxottica, Essilor said they had jointly filed with the antitrust authorities in the United States, Canada and Brazil, three of the five jurisdictions whose approval is a condition to close the merger.
+Luxottica, Essilor said they had jointly filed with the antitrust authorities in the United States, Canada and Brazil, three of the five jurisdictions whose approval is a condition to close the merger. (*) JP Morgan raised its target price on the company to 51 euros from 49 euros.

+SAIPEM (*) The Italian oil services group trimmed its guidance for the year on Tuesday on tough market conditions after second quarter results missed expectations.

-Releases H1 results efore bourse opening), followed by conference call.
+Results followed by conference call.

+The bank's Director General Mauro Selvetti told MF the bank has small portfolios of bad loans it planned to sell in the second half of the year and was also assessing whether to start tackling also unlikely-to-pay loans through cooperation deals with restructuring specialists.

+The lender kicked off on July 13 the proposed reorganisation of its Banca Aletti and Banca Akros units and talks with unions are set to continue this week, MF reported citing one source.

 Production at the auto maker's plant in Termoli in Italy was due to resume at 2200 CET on Monday after the factory had been evacuated in the afternoon by way of precaution following a large fire in the region.